 - Validation of business processes (generally in the form of an onsite audit)

 It really is about relationships.
-You need to know that the outsourcing partner you choose has the highest ethics, long tenures and happy employees.
-As business challenges arise and products transition, you need to know that the team will continuously examine the product and process to discover ways to make it better and do things more efficiently.
-This ongoing effort at your supplier will help your product continue to evolve and gain efficiencies and thus realize long-term productivity gains.
-It’s similar to Apps on your smartphone; every day people are busy working countless hours to make your App better, then one day it appears magically, ready to go.
-Imagine getting an email from your contract manufacturer with a well-organized list of ways to reduce the cost of your product with the same levels of quality and delivery.
+As business challenges arise and products transition, you need assurance that your contract manufacturing partner will continuously examine the product and processes to find improvements, efficiencies, and productivity gains.
+It’s similar to apps on your smartphone; every day people are busy working countless hours to make your app better, then one day it magically appears, ready to go.
+Imagine getting an email from your contract manufacturer with a well-organized list of ways to reduce the cost of your product with the same levels of quality and delivery!

-The bottom line is that while you clearly need to validate an outsourced manufacturing partners’ capabilities, procedures, financial health and business practices, the most valuable long term productivity gains will come from the team.
-This starts with the manufacturing team and follows the entire organization all the way through executive management.
+The bottom line is, yes, you clearly need to validate a contract manufacturer’s capabilities, procedures, financial health, and business practices.
+However, the most valuable long term productivity gains and cost-saving potential comes from the team — everyone from the production floor to executive management.

-Ask Patrick - a trusted team member of mine - about saving money on your outsourcing needs today.
+Ask Patrick about saving money on your outsourcing needs today.

 Business Development Manager